-The program of doctoral studies offered at the University of South Florida by the Departments of Psychology and Communication Sciences and Disorders in Speech/Language/Hearing Sciences is a specialization of the Psychology Ph.D. major within the CNS concentration.
+Interdisciplinary Specialization in Speech/Language/ Hearing Sciences specialization of the Psychology Ph.D. major within the CNS concentration.
 The curriculum is designed to provide students with a solid foundation in behavioral science and specialized study in an area of normal or disordered speech, language, or hearing processes.
 There is a strong emphasis on preparation of students for careers in basic and applied research in academic, clinical, or corporate settings.
 Students in the interdisciplinary program will have two advisors, one each from Psychology and Communication Sciences and Disorders.
 These advisors will help the student design a program of study and supervise the master's thesis and doctoral dissertation.
 Credit hours for thesis and dissertation should be distributed between the 2 advisors proportionately to their involvement in the research.